vgopal02/CoffeeQuiz/README.md

     - #### Color Scheme

     The main colors used
-        Colors used been inspired by coffee image.
+        Colors used been inspired by coffee image whilst ensuring background colors and font colors remain clear and legible.
 The main colors used are :
        <p> 1. #fddcc356 </p>
        <p> 2. #6b7a8f </p>
        <p> 3. #f7882f </p>